 In today’s travel-crazed society, there are plenty of ways to do it for the low-low.

-World Wide Opportunities on Organic Farms, or WWOOF, is an organization which provides living and food in exchange for farm work all over the globe.
+World Wide Opportunities on Organic Farms, or WWOOF, is an organization which provides housing and food in exchange for farm work all over the globe.
 Millennials are loving this super cheap way to see the world, have new experiences, and meet new people, all while spending next to no money!

 Also, there are opportunities around the world from Teach for America to teaching abroad that will pay you to teach subjects like English for different lengths of time.
 Many programs end up paying just enough to break even with cost of living, while others, specifically in Asia, will actually leave you with a profit.